KittyGiraudel/site/_posts/2013-10-17-sass-random.md

 }
 ```

 I only added most common standard bases (binary, octal, decimal, hexadecimal, 36, 64) but I guess we could probably add a couple of others.
-Actually this is already too much since we know the `unique-id()` function will return a base16 or base36 encoded string (depending on the implementation they'll keep).
+Actually this is already too much since we know the `unique-id()` function will return a base16 or base36 encoded string (depending on the implementation they’ll keep).

 ## Final words

-That's pretty much it.
-As I said at the beginning of the article, I couldn't try this code since neither the `unique-id()` nor the string manipulation functions are currently implemented in the Sass 3.3 Alpha version.
+That’s pretty much it.
+As I said at the beginning of the article, I couldn’t try this code since neither the `unique-id()` nor the string manipulation functions are currently implemented in the Sass 3.3 Alpha version.
 So this is pretty much blind coding here!

 If you think of anything that could improve this Sass random function, please be sure to tell.
 Meanwhile you can play with the code directly on [this pen](https://codepen.io/HugoGiraudel/pen/ohscb).